metalogicoder/Sprint-Challenge-Node-Express/Review.md

 A resource is any data that will pertain to a specific category such as users, posts, and tags.

 ## What can the API return to help clients know if a request was successful?
+Http statuses are a great way to return success or error messages back to the user.

 ## How can we partition our application into sub-applications?